 The negative gets presumption, it flips aff if there is a cp or alternative.
 However, it flips back neg if the aff makes a permutation.

 yes put me on the chain (firstname.lastname@example.org)

-I debate for Kamiak HS in Mukilteo, WA and will be doing college policy.
-I'm in my senior year and 5th year of debate.
+I debated for Kamiak HS in Mukilteo, WA and currently debate for Wake Forest.
+I started debate in middle school, and throughout my career, I have earned 17 total TOC bids, qualifying in both LD (3 times) and Policy (1 time).
 I have experience in both policy and LD debate on both the local and national circuit.
 I primarily read kritikal arguments, but trust and believe I can follow you and have experience in policy, phil, and theory stuff.

 performance/id pol k - 1